qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 		return x * x;
 	}

 What the hell happened?
 No, `@#fn` is not some kind of bizarro preprocessor directive.
 What you're looking at is a representation of the syntax tree of a method. `#fn` means "define a function".
 The `@` sign simply means "this is an identifier, not a preprocessor directive".
-It's only _required_ for identifiers like `#if` that coincidentally are also preprocessor directives, and for identifiers that contain punctuation marks.
+It's only _required_ for identifiers like `#if` that coincidentally are also preprocessor directives, and for identifiers that contain punctuation marks....
 That's right.
 In EC#, identifiers can contain punctuation marks.

 Anyway, the `#` sign is otherwise _not_ special to the parser; `#` is treated as an identifier character, not unlike an underscore.